nerufuyo/nerubrain/chrome-extension/README.md

 # Chrome Extension Development

-This directory contains all Chrome extension files for NeuralBrain.
+This directory contains all Chrome extension files for nerubrain.

 ## Files